BengzyGithub/Android.Java.Apps/README.md

 - 👋 Hi, I’m Alphonse.
 - 👀 I’m interested in bringing innovative ideas and using my skills to create meaningful software in the real world
-- 🌱 current computer science graduate
+- 🌱 computer science graduate
 - 💞️ I’m looking to collaborate with recruiters and find opportunities out there.

 <!---